microsoft/ApplicationInsights-Go/README.md

 Insights service where they can be visualized in the Azure Portal.

 ## Status
-This SDK is NOT maintained or supported by Microsoft even though we've contributed to it in the past.
-Note that Azure Monitor only provides support when using our [supported SDKs](https://docs.microsoft.com/en-us/azure/azure-monitor/app/platforms#unsupported-community-sdks), and this SDK does not yet meet that standard.
+This SDK is NOT currently maintained or supported by Microsoft.
+Azure Monitor only provides support when using our [supported SDKs](https://docs.microsoft.com/en-us/azure/azure-monitor/app/platforms#unsupported-community-sdks), and this SDK does not yet meet that standard.

 Known gaps include:
 * Operation correlation is not supported, but this can be managed by the caller through the interfaces that exist today.
 * Sampling is not supported.
 The more mature SDKs support dynamic sampling,